odyssey4me/openshift-znc/README.md

 # Open Shift ZNC
 Example of wrapping the dockerhub znc container image to run in OpenShift

-Create the app from a Docker image
+Create the app from a Docker image and expose it to webtraffic
-`oc new-app https://github.com/dudash/openshift-znc.git --name=znc-demo`
+* `oc new-app https://github.com/dudash/openshift-znc.git --name=znc-demo`
+* `oc expose service znc-demo`

 Now you can access it via the route that was automatically exposed on port 6697.